 We and the VIE are required to obtain various operating licenses and permits and to make registrations and filings for our business operations in China and any failure to comply with these requirements may materially adversely affect our business and results of operations.
-Currently, the VIE, Wuxi Wangdao, holds (i) an ICP license for our websites, which is valid through December 29, 2018 to December 29, 2023 and is subject to annual review; (ii) a Publication Business Operation License for online distribution of course books or other course materials, including electronic version, to members of our platforms, which is valid through April 8, 2020 to March 31, 2024; and (iii) a Broadcasting and Television Programme Production and Operation License, for producing and distributing broadcasting and television programs (excluding topics and columns concerning current political affairs and news), which is valid through April 1, 2021 to April 1,2023.
+Currently, the VIE, Wuxi Wangdao, holds (i) an ICP license for our websites, which is valid through December 29, 2018 to December 29, 2023 and is subject to annual review; (ii) a Publication Business Operation License for online distribution of course books or other course materials, including electronic version, to members of our platforms, which is valid through April 8, 2020 to March 31, 2024; and (iii) a Broadcasting and Television Programme Production and Operation License, for producing and distributing broadcasting and television programs (excluding topics and columns concerning current political affairs and news), which is valid through April 1, 2021 to April 1, 2023.
 Wuxi Wangdao, however, may be required to obtain additional licenses or expand the authorized business scope covered under the licenses it currently holds.
-For example, the contents we use on our websites, primarily including the course materials, may be deemed "Internet cultural products," and our use of those contents may be regarded as "Internet cultural activities," thus we may be required to obtain an Internet Culture Business Operating License for provision of those contents through our online platforms as currently there is no further official or publicly-available interpretation of those definitions.
-Also, providing content through Wuxi Wangdao's online platform may be regarded as "online publishing" and may thus subject it to the requirement of obtaining an Online Publishing License.
-In addition, Wuxi Wangdao may be required to obtain or maintain any of the required licenses or approvals, its continued business operations in the Internet industry may subject it to various penalties, such as confiscation of illegal revenues, fines and the discontinuation or restri
+For example, the contents the VIE use on its websites, "thus we and the VIE may be required to obtain an Internet Culture Business Operating License for provision of those contents through the online platforms as currently there is no further official or publicly-available interpretation of those definitions.
+Also, providing content through Wuxi Wangdao's online platform may be required to obtain an Internet Audio-Visual Programmes Service License for online distribution of audio or visual programs or contents.
+If Wuxi Wangdao fails to obtain on maintain any of the required licenses or approvals, its continued business operations in China activities, and the discontinuation or restriction of its operations.

 In order to regulate data processing activities, safeguard data security, promote data development and utilization, protect the legitimate rights and interests of individuals and organizations, and safeguard national sovereignty, security and development interests, the CAC enacted the Data Security Law of the People's Republic of China.
 According to the law, the competent authorities of industry, telecommunications, transportation, finance, natural resources, health, education and science and technology bear the responsibility of data security supervision in their own industries and fields.
-In fulfilling our data security protection obligations, we establish and improve the whole process data security management system, organize data security education and training, and take appropriate technical measures and other necessary measures to safeguard data security.
+In fulfilling our data security protection obligations, we and the VIE establish and improve the whole process data security management system, organize data security education and training, and take appropriate technical measures and other necessary measures to safeguard data security.
 Data processing activities using the Internet and other information networks fulfill the above data security protection obligations on the basis of the network security level protection system.
-In carrying out data processing activities we have strengthened risk monitoring and taken immediate remedial measures when risks such as data security flaws and vulnerabilities are identified; in the event of data security incidents, we have taken immediate disposal measures, informed users and reported to the relevant competent authorities in accordance with the regulations.
-If the above provisions are violated, we will be ordered to suspend the relevant business, suspend the business for rectification, revoke the relevant business license or revoke the business license; if it constitutes a crime, criminal liability will be investigated according to law.
+In carrying out data processing activities we and the VIE have strengthened risk monitoring and taken immediate remedial measures when risks such as data security flaws and vulnerabilities are identified; in the event of data security incidents, we and the VIE have taken immediate disposal measures, informed users and reported to the relevant competent authorities in accordance with the regulations.
+If the above provisions are violated, we and the VIE will be ordered to suspend the relevant business, suspend the business for rectification, revoke the relevant business license or revoke the business license; if it constitutes a crime, criminal liability will be investigated according to law.